danielaparker/jsoncons/doc/ref/csv/csv_options.md

 Constructs an `csv_options` with default values.

 #### Modifiers
-    basic_csv_options<CharT>& floating_point_format(chars_format value);
+    basic_csv_options<CharT>& float_format(float_chars_format value);
-Overrides [floating point format](../chars_format.md) when serializing csv from json.
-For a floating point value that was previously decoded from json text, preserves the original format when serializing.For a floating point value that was directly inserted into a json value, serializes with [chars_format::general](chars_format.md).
+Overrides [floating point format](../float_chars_format.md) when serializing csv from json.
+For a floating point value that was previously decoded from json text, preserves the original format when serializing.For a floating point value that was directly inserted into a json value, serializes with [float_chars_format::general](float_chars_format.md).

     basic_csv_options<CharT>& precision(int value);
 Overrides floating point precision when serializing csv from json.
 The default, For a floating point value that was previously decoded from json text, preserves the original precision.
 The fefault, For a floating point value that was directly inserted into a json value, serializes with shortest representation.